korewireless/Microvisor-Demo-Weather-Device/README.md

 The demo makes use of the [OpenWeather API](https://openweathermap.org/api/one-call-api).
 To make use of this API, you will need to [set up an OpenWeather account](https://home.openweathermap.org/users/sign_up) and obtain an API key.

+Get your location — or any location co-ordinates — from [Google Maps](https://www.google.co.uk/maps).

 You will also need the following hardware:

 * A Twilio Microvisor Nucleo Development Board.
 These are currently only available to Private Beta program participants.
 You will need to solder male header pins to the two GPIO banks on the board, or at the very least to the connected pins shown in the circuit diagram below.